turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ### Iteration 2 - User Login

 Create a separate login page where your user can login.
-When a user navigates to this page, the URL's path should be `/login` (ex: in development, the url will be `http://localhost:3000/login`).

 Ultimately, you'll need to obtain the user's unique ID value to make requests later.
 Logging in the user using the POST `/login` route documented below will give you that ID value.